George Brown (Canadian politician): Confederation

 Brown attended the Charlottetown Conference where Canadian delegates outlined their proposal for Canadian Confederation with the Atlantic provinces.
 On September 5, 1864, Brown outlined the proposed constitutional structure for the union.
 The conference accepted the proposal in principle and Brown attended subsequent meetings in Halifax, Nova Scotia and Saint John, New Brunswick to determine the details of the union.

 During the Quebec Conference, Brown argued for separate provincial and federal governments.
 He hoped the provincial government would remove local concerns from the federal government, which he thought were more politically divisive.
 He also argued for an appointed Senate because he saw upper houses as inherently conservative and believed they protected the interests of the rich.
 He wished to deny the Senate the legitimacy and power that naturally follow with an electoral mandate.
 He was also concerned that two elected legislative bodies could create a political deadlock, especially if different parties held a majority of seats in each body.
 The result of the Quebec Conference was the Quebec Resolutions.
 Brown presented the Quebec Resolutions in a speech in Toronto on November 3.
-Later that month, he traveled to England to begin discussions with British officials about Candian confederation, the integration of the North West Territories into Canada, and the defense of British North America from possible American invasion.
+Later that month, he travelled to England to begin discussions with British officials about Canadian confederation, the integration of the North West Territories into Canada, and the defence of British North America from possible American invasion.

 Brown realized that satisfaction for Canada West could only be achieved with the support of the French-speaking majority of Canada East.
 In his speech in support of Confederation in the Legislature of the Province of Canada on February 8, 1865, he spoke glowingly of the prospects for Canada's future, and he insisted that "whether we ask for parliamentary reform for Canada alone or in union with the Maritime Provinces, the views of French Canadians must be consulted as well as ours.
 This scheme can be carried, and no scheme can be that has not the support of both sections of the province."
 Although he supported the idea of a legislative union at the Quebec Conference, Brown was eventually persuaded to favour the federal view of Confederation, which was closer to that supported by Cartier and the Bleus of Canada East, as it was the structure that would ensure that the provinces retained sufficient control over local matters to satisfy the need of the French-speaking population in Canada East for jurisdiction over matters that it considered to be essential to its survival.
 Brown remained a proponent of a stronger central government, with weaker constituent provincial governments.